python/devguide/docquality.rst

 You can view the documentation built from :ref:`in-development <indevbranch>` and :ref:`maintenance <maintbranch>` branches at https://docs.python.org/dev/.
-The in-development and most recent 3.x (as well as 2.x) maintenance :ref:`branches <listbranch>` are rebuilt once per day.
+The in-development and most recent 3.x (as well as 2.x) maintenance branches are rebuilt once per day.

 If you would like to be more involved with documentation, consider subscribing to the `docs@python.org <https://mail.python.org/mailman/listinfo/docs>`_ mailing list.
 The `issue tracker`_ sends new documentation issues to this mailing list, and, less frequently, the list receives some directly mailed bug reports.
 The `docs-sig@python.org <https://mail.python.org/mailman/listinfo/doc-sig>`_ mailing list discusses the documentation toolchain, projects, and standards.